At Barnet Homes, we’re committed to protecting and respecting your privacy.

 Who are we?

 Barnet Homes is an Arms-Length Management Organisation (ALMO) which is wholly owned by the London Borough of Barnet and is incorporated in England (04948659).
-The registered address is Barnet House, 1255 High Road, Whetstone, London, England, N20 0EJ.
+The registered address is 3rd Floor, 2 Bristol Avenue, London, NW9 4EW.

 It is a member of The Barnet Group Limited.
-The Barnet Group also includes Your Choice (Barnet) Limited, Open Door Limited (‘Opendoor Homes’), and Bumblebee Lettings Limited.
+The Barnet Group includes Barnet Homes Limited, Your Choice (Barnet) Limited, TBG Open Door Limited (‘Opendoor Homes’), Bumblebee Lettings Limited, and TBG Flex Limited.

 How do we collect information from you?